ibest/HTStream/README.md

 # HTStream Project HAS MOVED!!!

-Please begin immediatly using discontinuing use of this repository and starting using the HTStream at [https://github.com/s4hts/HTStream](https://github.com/s4hts/HTStream)
+Please immediately begin using HTStream at [https://github.com/s4hts/HTStream](https://github.com/s4hts/HTStream).
+This copy is for historical purposes only and will no longer be kept up to date.

 Thanks!

-HTStream developers
+--- HTStream developers